Legrandin/pycryptodome/Doc/src/cipher/cipher.rst

     plaintext block is XOR-ed with the last produced ciphertext block prior to encryption.

+    The :func:`new` function expects the following extra parameters:

-    This mode expects an unpredictable IV (*Initialization Vector*, byte string) at creation time.
-It is passed as parameter ``iv`` to :func:`new`, with length equal to the block size.
+    * ``iv`` (*byte string*) : an unpredictable *Initialization Vector* of length equal to the block size
+      (e.g. 16 bytes for :mod:`Crypto.Cipher.AES`).
       If not present, a random IV will be created.

     :func:`encrypt` and :func:`decrypt` methods only accept data with length multiple of the block size.
+You might need to use `Crypto.Util.Padding`.

     The cipher object has a read-only attribute :attr:`iv`.